software-mansion/starknet.py/docs/migration_guide.rst

 Deprecations
 ------------

-- Python implementation of pedersen hash in :meth:`~starknet_py.hash.utils.pedersen_hash` function is deprecated in favour of `crypto-cpp-py` library implementation.
+- Python implementation of pedersen hash in :meth:`~starknet_py.hash.utils.pedersen_hash` function is removed in favour of `crypto-cpp-py` library implementation.

 **********************